opensafely-core/job-server/snippets/terms.md

 This public dashboard is supplementary to the [live public audit log of all analyses](https://jobs.opensafely.org/).

+**NOTE:** All study GitHub repositories (to include the study definition code, codelists and released results) be made public 12 months after any code has been executed against the underlying patient data.
+This recommendation is applied to the application as a whole, not to individual studies, analyses or workspaces conducted as part of an application.

 ## How the OpenSAFELY team supports you
 We have written [detailed documentation](https://docs.opensafely.org/) about the platform including a [getting started guide](https://docs.opensafely.org/getting-started/).